List of men's footballers with 50 or more international goals: By nationality

 Vivian Woodward was the first player to score 50 international goals and the fastest to achieve the feat, scoring his 50th goal in his 32nd match.

 Ferenc Puskás held the record of the highest number of international goals with 84 for 47 years, following his 84th goal in 1956 against Austria, until Ali Daei broke it in 2003.

-Sadio Mané was the most recent player to reach 50 international goals.
+Salomón Rondón was the most recent player to reach 50 international goals.